apache/qpid/python/README.txt

+= INSTALLATION =

+Extract the release archive into a directory of your choice and set your PYTHONPATH accordingly:

+  tar -xzf qpid-python-<version>.tar.gz -C <install-prefix>
+  export PYTHONPATH=<install-prefix>/qpid-<version>/python

+= GETTING STARTED =

+The python client includes a simple hello-world example that publishes and consumes a message:

+  cp <install-prefix>/qpid-<version>/python/hello-world .
+  ./hello-world

+= EXAMPLES =

+More comprehensive examples can be found here:

+  cd <install-prefix>/qpid-<version>/python/examples

-= RUNNING THE PYTHON TESTS =
+= RUNNING THE TESTS =

-The tests/ directory contains a collection of python unit tests to exercise functions of a broker.
+The "tests" directory contains a collection of unit tests for the python client.
+The "tests_0-10", "tests_0-9", and "tests_0-8" directories contain protocol level conformance tests for AMQP brokers of the specified version.

-Simplest way to run the tests:
+The qpid-python-test script may be used to run these tests.
+It will by default run the python unit tests and the 0-10 conformance tests:

+  1. Run a broker on the default port

+  2. ./qpid-python-test

+If you wish to run the 0-8 or 0-9 conformence tests, they may be selected as follows:

- * Run a broker on the default port
+  1. Run a broker on the default port

- * ./run-tests
+  2. ./qpid-python-test tests_0-8.*

+        -- or --

+     ./qpid-python-test tests_0-9.*

-For additional options: ./run-tests --help
+See the qpid-python-test usage for for additional options:

-== Expected failures ==

-Until we complete functionality, tests may fail because the tested functionality is missing in the broker.
-To skip expected failures in the C++ or Java brokers:

- ./run-tests -I <file_name>

-=== File List ===

-1. cpp_failing_0-10.txt
-2. cpp_failing_0-9.txt
-3. cpp_failing_0-8.txt
-4. java_failing_0-9.txt
-5. java_failing_0-8.txt
-6. cpp_failing_0-10_preview.txt  -- will be depricated soon.

-If you fix a failure, please remove it from the corresponding list.
+  ./qpid-python-test -h